 With each match, you can click for more details such as locations of common ancestors, common surnames, and genetic heritage.
 You are also given the option to contact any of these matches or share more information.

 Lastly, 23andMe has recently introduced an automatic family tree builder feature.
-However, it is still not quite as intricate as Ancestry DNA’s and you shouldn’t expect to find as many family tree matches since 23andMe’s database is significantly smaller.
+However, it is still not quite as intricate as Ancestry DNA’s and you shouldn’t expect to find as many potential matches of family members matches since 23andMe’s database is significantly smaller.

 9. Health + Ancestry Service